SYLVIE ESTRELA

 I use laboratory experiments and theory to understand how microbial communities assemble in a given environment, and why.

-• What are the reproducible and predictable features of microbial communities, which are not, and why?
+• Which features of microbial communities are reproducible and predictable, which are not, and why?

-PictureFrom Estrela et al. 2021 (Cell Systems).
+PictureFrom Estrela et al. 2022 Cell Systems

-Convergence and divergence in microbial communities
+Convergence and divergence in microbial communities:

 Assembly of microbial communities in mixed nutrient environments